An introduction to the study of Old English.

 This course takes place on Zoom and we will email you a joining link the day before.
 There will be an opportunity to ask the tutor Victoria Symons questions during a Q&A, and have conversations with your fellow participants in virtual breakout rooms.

-If you require live-captioning please contact us as soon as possible.
+If you require live-captioning please email firstname.lastname@example.org as soon as you have booked your ticket.